vi/websocat/doc/functions.md

 ## defragment_writes

-Buffer up fragmets of messages written to this overlay and only issue complete writes to inner socket.
+Buffer up fragments of messages written to this overlay and only issue complete writes to inner socket.

 Parameters: